The 2026 Guide to Heat Pumps: How They Work, What They Cost, and New Rebate Rules

 Ultimately, the 2026 heat pump market requires homeowners to be strategic.
 By pairing weatherization with the right cold-climate technology and leveraging the remaining tax credits, a heat pump retrofit remains one of the most effective ways to modernize a home's comfort and energy profile.[3]

-Heat pumps consistently outsell traditional gas furnaces in the United States.
+- Heat pumps continue to outsell traditional gas furnaces in the U.S. by offering both heating and cooling in one system.

 Viewpoints in depth